 To address this, as a first step we are calling on the government to phase-out of diesel vehicles by 2025.

-Worldwide, the human costs of indoor and outdoor air pollution are terrible - millions of premature deaths each year are linked to air pollution.
+Worldwide, the human costs of indoor and outdoor air pollution are terrible - around 7 million premature deaths each year are linked to air pollution.

 2. Children are most vulnerable to air pollution – but we're all affected